-Platelet-rich plasma therapy (PRP) is a form of regenerative medicine that helps to enhance the natural growth factors your body uses to heal tissue.
+Platelet-rich plasma therapy (PRP) is a form of Prolotherapy that helps to enhance the natural growth factors your body uses to heal tissue.

 What is plasma and what are platelets?